brucek/trolly/README.md

 #### Why is there so many webpack configuration files?

 Short answer.
 Too keep the file size as compact as possible.
 Each plugin take up tons of code lines.
-Example if you merge the development configuration file with the server configuration file, you will end up with a development version with a filsize 4 - 5 times larger then what it is now.
+Example if you merge the development configuration file with the server configuration file, you will end up with a development version with a filesize 4 - 5 times bigger then what's needed.

 #### There seems to be some configuration settings that is not used.
 Why?